alexanderBendo/jefit/README.md

 jefit
 =====

 Data analysis stuff for the Jefit Android App backup database.
+See the
-See the <i>Jefit Data Munging</i> serie of posts for more information.
+<i>Jefit Data Munging</i> serie of posts at [OpenSysBlog](http://opensysblog.directorioc.net)
+ for more information.

 Tools available
 -------------------------